 Please send us an email to tell about your experiences with various approaches so that we can integrate your experience back into these instructions.

-For the purposes of this document, we assume you are using a WiFi based AIS plug (such as those from PilotsTech) or a WiFi based PPU (such as those from Navicom Dynamics).
+For the purposes of this document, we assume you are using a WiFi based Pilot Plug (such as those from PilotsTech) or a WiFi based PPU (such as those from Navicom Dynamics).
 We will refer to this as your Plug.

 We also assume you have an cellular internet connection of some sort.
 This may be a direct one from your iPad.
 Or possibly indirectly via your cell phone which your iPad will access via tethering.